AshleyBrianRodrigues/Financial-Modeling-and-Valuation-MS-Excel/README.md

-# Financial Modeling and Valuation — MS Excel
+# Financial Modeling and Valuation - MS Excel

 This repository showcases structured financial modeling and valuation projects built in Excel across real companies and corporate finance scenarios.
-Models cover DCF valuation, Comparable Company Analysis (Comps), 3-Statement Financial Modeling, and Capital Budgeting — following professional methodologies used in investment banking and corporate finance.
+Models cover DCF valuation, Comparable Company Analysis (Comps), 3-Statement Financial Modeling, and Capital Budgeting, following professional methodologies used in investment banking and corporate finance.

 Each folder contains a practice example model built first to understand the framework, followed by an independent model applied to a real company.